josepdcs/kubectl-prof/README.md

 ## Requirements

 * Supported languages: Go, Java (any JVM based language), Python, Ruby, and NodeJS
-* Kubernetes that use some of the following container runtime:
+* Kubernetes that use some of the following container runtimes:
     * CRI-O (default)
     * Docker
-    * Containerd is being to be ported
+    * Containerd is being ported.
+Comming soon.

 ## Usage